Neutrino Docs

 Auth Flow

-How authentication works in NNO — per-platform auth Workers, session cookies, and service-to-service tokens.
+How authentication works in Neutrino — per-platform auth Workers, session cookies, and service-to-service tokens.

 Auth Flow